appsquickly/typhoon/README.md

 Besides, people said that <a href="http://stackoverflow.com/questions/309711/dependency-injection-framework-for-cocoa">
 you don't need DI in Objective-C</a> three years ago.
 Now there are around 15 different dependency injection containers.
 So the question becomes which approach do you like best?

+### Why XML?

+I had 10 days to get a DI container working over the holiday period.
 I'm not saying XML is the ultimate destination.

-Just that if you want:
+But I think it's already an improvement if you want:

 * Dependencies declared in any order.
 (The order that makes sense).
 * Modularization of application assembly details.
 * Ability to configure components for use in eg test vs production scenarios.
 * Both initializer and property injection.

-. . then its an approach that has already been shown to work.

 Stay tuned for more DI styles in the coming weeks.
 Including a GUI tool that I'll think you'll really like!